cg-istanbul/summer-school2025/index.md

 ---
 layout: default
 title: "Topics in Algebraic and Geometric Combinatorics"
-description: "June 23-27, 2025 | Feza Gürsey Institute"
+description: "June 23-27, 2025 | Feza Gürsey Center for Physics and Mathematics"
 ---

 ## About